 Leaders from Central Ohio health systems join CPH discussion on women's health

-Inaugural Loebs Health Policy Discussion focused hurdles, innovative approaches and hope
+Inaugural Loebs Health Policy Discussion focused on hurdles, innovative approaches and hope

 Kamilah Dixon, Micah Berman, Erin Griggs, Terri Meldrum, Prija Bathija and Deena Chisolm